JohnByrneJames/SpartaGlobalRepo/Notes/Week-9-Networking, N-Tier Architecture and VPCs/Day44_Training.md

 **Difference between**

-**Private and Public Subnet**: Private has no internet and public has acess to the internet.
+**Private and Public Subnet**: Private has no internet and public has access to the internet.

+The Gate surrounding the Subnet is the **NACL** and the Security Group is the gate that is surrounding the **Instances** for example the App EC2.

+The App is quite unsecure, so you don't want to put your data there really.
+Then the Bastion is also quite tight on security but is just another server therefore it makes more sense to put the database on a private subnet so it cannot be accessed via the internet.
+The Bastion is a way to access the DB securely through port 22.